pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The illegality of cannabis is outrageous, an impediment to full utilization of a drug which helps produce serenity and insight, sensitivity and fellowship so desperately needed in this increasingly mad and dangerous world."
 --Carl Sagan

 "When [Kepler] found that his long cherished beliefs did not agree with the most precise observations,  he accepted the uncomfortable facts.
 He preferred the hard truth to his dearest delusions.
 That is the heart of science."
-–Carl Sagan
+--Carl Sagan

 "We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology."
 --Carl Sagan